hassen-bouchhiwa/Payload-Sprayer/README.md

    - **Generate and Launch Commands**: Allow the tool to automatically generate the scanner commands and execute them.
    - **Inspect Scanner Results**: Review the scanner outputs for detected vulnerabilities and additional insights.

-For more detailed usage instructions, refer to the [Payload Sprayer Documentation](link-to-documentation).